 - Includes a rubric to guide the development of quality evidence

 To earn a micro-credential from the BloomBoard platform, educators must submit artifacts of learning from work in their classrooms, such as student work samples, classroom videos, or reflections, as evidence that they have achieved competency of the discrete skill outlined by the micro-credential.
 Certified assessors will review this evidence and award the micro-credential once the competency is demonstrated.

-Once a micro-credential has been earned, educators may be eligible for formal professional development credit (e.g. CEUs) or graduate credit.
+Once a micro-credential has been earned, educators may be eligible for formal professional development credit (e.g. CEUs) or graduate-level credit.
 Learn more about these educator incentives.

 Support your educators with personalized, competency-based professional development powered by micro-credentials.